Frédéric Blanchy

-Gaston Frédéric Blanchy (1 July 1868 – 1 October 1944) was a French sailor who competed in the 1900 Summer Olympics.
-He was crew on the British/French boat Ollé, which won the gold medals in both races of the 2-3 ton class with fellow crew member Jacques Le Lavasseur and helmsman William Exshaw.
+Gaston Frédéric Blanchy (/fr/; 1 July 1868 – 1 October 1944) was a French sailor who competed in the 1900 Summer Olympics.
+He was crew on the British/French boat Ollé, which won the gold medals in both races of the 23 ton class with fellow crew member Jacques Le Lavasseur and helmsman William Exshaw.
 He also participated in the open class, but did not finish.